Making life easier: NSW to abolish registration stickers for cars

 Registration labels cost RMS $575,000 a year to produce.
 Windscreen labels were introduced in 1932.

 Western Australia and South Australia have already abolished registration labels.

 “Despite the abolition of registration labels, current developments in NSW Police and RMS technology will still ensure the present levels of compliance and enforcement are maintained through for example automatic number plate recognition technology,” Mr Gay said.

 “There is no excuse for driving a car unregistered and uninsured – you will be caught.

 “Vehicle owners will continue to receive notifications from the Roads and Maritime Services and from CTP insurers reminding them to renew their registration and insurance,” Mr Gay said.

-Motorists can also easily check the status of their vehicle registration using the RMS online Free Registration Check service.
+Motorists can also easily check the status of their vehicle registration using the Service NSW online Free Registration Check service.